pgaskin/vncagent-wlr-fixes/README.md

 - GNOME and KDE use `libei` via `xdg-desktop-portal` and also don't implement screencopy.
 - The `ext_image_copy_capture_v1` is intended to replace `screencopy`

-I didn't test the proprietary extensions like file transfer, audio, chat, relative mouse position, and audio since I have other solutions for that on machines I need it for (e.g., [spicy-kvm](https://github.com/pgaskin/spicy-kvm)).
+I didn't test most of the proprietary extensions like file transfer, chat, relative mouse position, and audio since I have other solutions for that on machines I need it for (e.g., [spicy-kvm](https://github.com/pgaskin/spicy-kvm)).

 I also didn't test advanced features like input blocking and screen blanking.